Elephant-Watching Through the Rearview Mirror

 The mechanics declared the wheel bearing broken and we resigned ourselves to another night in Pilanesberg.

-Our faithful Landrover, sans broken wheel.
+Our faithful Landrover, broken wheel.

 The manager said we could camp in the courtyard of the headquarters building.
 We were too tired to pitch the tents so we set up our air mattresses, had dinner at the park restaurant nearby, and went to bed.